-We are an active community with interest in polyphasic sleep and mostly residing in the Polyphasic Sleeping Discord server and the /r/polyphasic Subreddit.
-Ever since the Subreddit was created spanning 12 years back and now with the creation of the Discord in 2016, we’ve aimed to foster a more interactive discussion about polyphasic sleep and make it easier for newcomers to get their questions addressed.
-Over time, the discord community grew to today’s size of over 4000 members.
+About us, we are an active community with interest in polyphasic sleep.
+We mostly reside in the Polyphasic Sleeping Discord server and the /r/polyphasic Subreddit.
+With the Subreddit ‘s 12-year-old creation and the creation of the Discord in 2016, we have aimed to foster a more interactive discussion about polyphasic sleep and facilitate newcomers’ questions.
+Over time, the discord community grew to today’s size of over 4800 members.¬†

-Polyphasic sleep is far from fully explored and with many unknowns, even this website and other projects are very much an ongoing effort.
+Polyphasic sleep is far from fully explored.
+Thus, with many unknowns, even this website and other projects only reflect an ongoing effort about us.
 If you are interested in hanging out or even contributing to some of our work, definitely check out our Discord server and Subreddit.

-GeneralNguyen – Currently a College Graduate whose major is Chemistry and minor is Pharmaceutical Sciences.
-He is a 5-year non-stop polyphasic sleeper since 19 and has adapted to a wide array of polyphasic schedules as well as proposing multiple alternative polyphasic sleep patterns that have been tested to work by at least a few community members.
+He is currently a College Graduate who majors in Chemistry and minor in Pharmaceutical Sciences.
+He is a 6-year non-stop polyphasic sleeper since 19.
+In addition, he has adapted to a wide array of polyphasic schedules.
+He also proposed multiple alternative sleep patterns that at least a few community members have adapted to.
 He is a succeeding moderator on the Polyphasic Subreddit since 2016 and the founder of the Polyphasic Discord community.
-His motto is, it’s not about how much one sleeps, but about sleeping the right amount.
+His motto is, it is not about how much one sleeps, but about sleeping the right amount.
 Like other members, he has been working to try convey the idea of using polyphasic sleeping as a means for long-term health maintenance and strategic napping rather than a tool to sleep as little as possible.¬†

-Jelte1234 started the journey into polyphasic sleep during his studies.
-From a background of sleep difficulties, Jelte1234 is fascinated by the mechanics of sleep, and the impact it has on the body and vice-versa.
-By combining research with Zeo readings, Jelte1234 discovered the mechanics behind the ProNap in 2017, which has been successfully implemented by several others since.
-Jelte1234 has been an administrator on the Discord for years, and one of the hosts on the Youtube channel.
-Hobbies include photography and 3d-design.
+He started the journey into polyphasic sleep during his studies.
+From a background of sleep difficulties, he is fascinated by the alternate mechanics of sleep and the impact it has on the body.
+By combining research with Zeo readings, he discovered the mechanics behind the Pronap in 2017.
+Many other sleepers have successfully implemented this mechanic since.
+Jelte1234 has been an administrator on the Discord for years, and one of the hosts on the YouTube channel.
+His hobbies include photography and 3d-design.

-Aethermind runs a full massage practice in the San Francisco Bay Area, and is currently studying his Master’s in Psychology.
-After failing an Uberman attempt in 2008, he’s been successfully polyphasic for various periods since 2016.
+He runs a full massage practice in the San Francisco Bay Area.
+In addition, he is currently studying his Master’s in Psychology.
+After failing Uberman in 2008, he has been successfully polyphasic for various periods since 2016.
 Experimental attempts mostly failed, but he did successfully adapt to SEVAMAYL three times over the years.
-He has used different polyphasic schedules to support different lifestyles, including doubling income into six figures, sleeping in a car by choice, attaining nearly his ideal body, building relationships, and having self-care and leisure time even while working as much as 70+ hours a week for months.
-He’s gladly contributed as a Discord moderator and an experiential knowledge generator for this online polyphasic community.
+He has used different polyphasic schedules to support different lifestyles.
+This includes doubling income into six figures, sleeping in a car by choice, attaining nearly his ideal body, building relationships and having self-care and leisure time even while working as much as 70+ hours a week for months.
+He has gladly contributed as a Discord moderator and an experiential knowledge generator for this online polyphasic community.